Skip to main content

 Chapter 3

-Against the backdrop of war, Henry Moore firmly established his reputation on the global stage in the 1940s, appointed by the British government as an official war artist and staging his first international exhibitions.
+Against the backdrop of war, Henry Moore firmly established his reputation on the global stage in the 1940s, appointed by the British government as an official war artist and holding his first international exhibitions.

 A drawing of two people under blankets, sleeping in a tunnel.
 The drawing is muted, mainly done with black crayon, with some highlights picked out in light red and yellow.